fractalexperience/xbrl/README.md

 # Open-ESEF
-Open-ESEF is a Python-based open-source project for a freely available XBRL toolkit to handle XBRL filings that follow ESEF, the European Single Electronic Format.
+Open-ESEF is a Python-based open-source project for handling XBRL filings that follow ESEF, the European Single Electronic Format.
 ESEF is a standard for electronic financial reporting developed by the European Securities and Markets Authority (ESMA).

 ## How to use the Open-ESEF